aham-oudeis/Training/launch_school/RB180-Database-Foundations/notes/terminology.md

 ### SQL query
 A subset of a "SQL Statement".
 A query is a way to search, or lookup data within a database, as opposed to updating or changing data.

-### SQL Sub-languages
-#### DDL: Data Definition Language:
-   * Used to define the structure of a database and the tables and the columns.
-   * Deals with schema
-   * CREATE/ALTER/DROP TABLE

-#### DML: Data Manipulation Language: SELECT/UPDATE/DELETE
-   * Used to retrieve or modify data stored in a database
-   * Deals with content (data)
-   * SELECT, UPDATE, DELETE

-#### DCL: Data Control Language:
-   * Used to manage permissions to various users, such as determining what they are allowed to do when interacting with a database.
-   * Deals with permissions
-   * GRANT/REVOKE

 ### Schema
 > Schema is concerned with the structure of a database.
 This structure is defined by things such as the names of tables and table columns, the data types of those columns and any constraints that they may have.